-The Equality and Human Rights Commission (EHRC), responsible for monitoring GPG reporting compliance, has produced some advice and guidance on closing the gap.
+The EHRC is responsible for monitoring GPG reporting compliance, has produced some advice and guidance on closing the gap.
 The Government Equalities Office has published guidance which sets out effective actions that employers can take to improve the recruitment and progression of women and close their organisation’s gender pay gap.
 Recommendations include:

 - assessing candidates based on actual tasks they would be expected to perform in their role, and make interviews more structured to avoid unfair bias creeping in

 - encouraging salary negotiation by showing salary ranges, as women are currently less likely to negotiate their pay than men